Calcium-Score Screening Heart Scan

 - During the scan, you will feel the table move inside a donut-shaped scanner.
 The high-speed CT scan captures multiple images, synchronized with your heartbeat.
 A sophisticated computer program, guided by the cardiovascular radiologist, then analyzes the images for presence of calcification within the coronary arteries.

 - Absence of calcium is considered a "negative" exam.
 It does not exclude the presence of "soft" non-calcified plaque.

 - If calcium is present, the computer will create a calcium score that estimates the extent of coronary artery disease.

-- You may continue all normal activities and eat as usual after the test.
+After your calcium-score screening heart scan, you may continue all normal activities and eat as usual.

-Please ask your doctor if you have any questions about the calcium-score screening heart scan.
+Please ask your healthcare provider if you have any questions about the calcium-score screening heart scan.

-Because this CT scan is a screening examination, it is not currently covered under most insurance companies and Medicare.
+Because this CT scan is a screening exam, it is not currently covered under most insurance policies.
 Therefore, the patient is responsible for all involved costs at the time of the exam.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy